Dr. Tyler Kartzinel (PI)

 I am interested in understanding how wildlife persist in multi-use landscapes.
 My research uses spatial and molecular ecology to explore how humans impact wildlife, as well as how conservation interventions can mitigate such impacts.
 My goal is to broaden the scope of data that is used to design, and support, human-wildlife coexistence landscapes.
 Most of my work is focused in East Africa.
 Website / GoogleScholar |

-Hannah Hoff, Ph.D. student
+Hannah Hoff, Ph.D. candidate

 I am interested in combining molecular tools and field experiments to increase the specificity of our understanding of community interactions.
 Specifically, I will use data on diet specialization, plant diversity, migratory behavior, and plant-herbivore feedbacks to explore food web relationships in Yellowstone National Park. |